yorugac/klink2/README.md

 1. Process data into input.Rdata with input.R or similar tool.
 The output is Rdata file that contains objects with pre-processed input data.

 2. Modify parameters in param.R.
+Use input.R:inspect_dataset() to estimate co-occurrence values.

 3. Run algorithm: